Reaper's Gale: The Awl war

-In the Refugium
+Refugium

 The Refugium is dying.
 Menandore teams up with Sheltatha Lore and Sukul Ankhadu to try and take Scabandari's Finnest, but Quick Ben defeats them and Hedge slays Sheltatha and Menandore.
-Sukul gets away but is then killed by the three T'lan Imass who had wanted to usurp Ulshun Pral but chose to sacrifice themselves to help their clan escape.
+Sukul gets away, but is then killed by the three T'lan Imass who had wanted to usurp Ulshun Pral, but chose to sacrifice themselves to help their clan escape.
 Onrack the Broken and Trull Sengar defend the portal entrance.
 Silchas Ruin, Clip, Wither, Kettle, Udinaas, Seren and Fear come through.
-Silchas, Clip and Wither try kill the rest.
-In the resulting fight Fear is slain by Clip, Wither is destroyed by Seren, Clip is defeated by Trull and retreats, the rest are wounded except Silchas who takes the Finnest but commits no more injury for fear of Kilava Onass, except for stabbing Kettle and making a new Azath, Kettle being revealed to be a seed of the Azath.
+Silchas, Clip and Wither try to kill the rest.
+In the resulting fight Fear is slain by Clip; Wither is destroyed by Seren; while Clip is defeated by Trull and retreats.
+The rest are wounded except Silchas who takes the Finnest, but then mostly stops for fear of Kilava Onass.
+He stabs Kettle and makes a new Azath.
+Kettle is revealed to be a seed of the Azath.
 Scabandari's soul is imprisoned inside the new Azath.
 The survivors recover and Quick Ben, Hedge, Trull and Seren teleport to Letheras.

-In Letheras
+Letheras

 The marines arrive outside the capital only to be met by a large Letherii army.
 Beak dies to save them from a giant wave of magic.
-The Tiste Edur, realizing they were about to be sacrificed, decide to return to their ancestral home.
+The Tiste Edur, realizing they were about to be sacrificed, return to their ancestral home.
 The main Malazan army arrives by sea and clashes with the main Letherii army, allowing the marines to enter the city and head for the citadel.
 Fiddler's group make it to the coliseum, where Trull has found his dead brother and is promptly stabbed and killed by Sirryn Kanar.

 Brys Beddict returns from the undead.
 Feather Witch tries to make him the mortal sword of her new Errant cult, but the Errant drowns her.
 Brys gives Pinosel and Urkel the name of the sea-god so they can restrain it.
 The Huntress kills Hannan Mosag.
 Brys kills Karos Invictad.
 The Rat Catchers' Guild pays people to shout Tehol's name.
 Tehol is pronounced Emperor by the will of the people and marries Janath.

 Icarium tries to replicate K'rul's forging of the warrens by slitting his wrists and walking into one of his magic constructions.
 It is broken and explodes outwards in a big white wave which kills people directly and indirectly (i.e. by debris).
 The ones killed directly appear to have their spirits sucked out of them.
-Among the affected are Taralack Veed and Rautos Havanar.
+Among the affected are Taralack Veed and Rautos Hivanar.
 Triban Gnol and Senior Assessor also die, and Varat Taun surrenders.